FIPS 140-2 enablement

 repository: loft-sh/kubernetes-fips

-# uncomment to use FIPS compliant virtual scheduler within vCluster
+# Uncomment to use FIPS compliant virtual scheduler within vCluster

 # scheduler: